Camels are herbivores, which means they eat plants or vegetation.

-If you would like to know more about the moon and prefer to learn through play, please see the product below.
+If you would like to know more about camels, please see the link below.

 Stomach (or gastric) acid is a mixture of hydrochloric acid, potassium chloride and sodium chloride.
 An acid’s strength is measured on the pH scale.
 The range of acid strength goes from 0(strongest) to 6(weakest).
 Stomach acid measures between 1 and 3 on this scale, making it quite a strong acid.